mathieued/netdevops-lab/README.md

 That's why you'll see 3 containers regarding Airflow.

+Airflow will be accessible from this URL : `http://localhost:8080`

 ### Semaphore UI

 Semaphore is an UI that allows you to ease running of ansible playbooks.
 It is a light and open-source alternative to Ansible Tower.
 However, it isn't such advanced as Tower or AWX.

+Semaphore will be accessible from this URL : `http://localhost:3000`